Tenancy Agreement Thailand PDF

 What must a tenancy agreement in Thailand include?

-A Thailand tenancy agreement must include: full names and Thai ID or passport/passport numbers of landlord and tenant, full address of the property, tenancy start and end dates, monthly rent amount, security deposit (typically 1–2 months), notice period for termination, and each party's responsibilities for repairs and utilities.
+A Thailand tenancy agreement must include: full names and Thai ID or passport numbers of landlord and tenant, full address of the property, tenancy start and end dates, monthly rent amount, security deposit (typically 1–2 months), notice period for termination, and each party's responsibilities for repairs and utilities.
 A diplomatic clause is strongly recommended for expatriate tenants.

 Is a tenancy agreement legally binding in Thailand?